xeylou/testade.xeylou.fr/content/posts/nagios-introduction/index.md

 ```
 ### nagios installation

-I'll install Nagios Core & Nagios Plugins on debian to make the Nagios Server.
+I'll install Nagios Core & Nagios Plugins from source code on Debian to make the Nagios Server.

-I made a script to automate their installation available on my [Github](https://github.com/xeylou), working & tested on debian 11 & 12.
+I made a script for their installation on my [Github](https://github.com/xeylou), working & tested on debian 11 & 12.
-*(note: i didn't installed them from repos but from compiling from source code.
-You can still try installing them from repos if you encounter problems.)*

 Once installed, the Nagios web interface can be reach at `http://192.168.122.25/nagios`
 ### windows configuration